mattduck/spotifytool/README.md

 expects to find a default config file at `~/.spotifytoolconfig`, or for a path to the config file to be given with the `--config` argument.

-The expected config format can be seen in `example_config.ini`.
+The expected config format can be seen in [example_config.ini](https://github.com/mattduck/spotifytool/blob/master/example_config.ini).

 ## APIs